ReflectionHLE/ReflectionHLE/README.md

 can write files to directories which are specific to the Android apps.
 For Keen Dreams, this is Android/data/net.duke4.ny.reflection_kdreams/files/appdata within the shared storage (as accessible from a PC/Mac, using a USB cable).
-It should be similar for the other ports.
+It should be similar for the other games.

 However, read-only access to more directories is desired, so you have the freedom to prepare a copy of a supported game (say Keen Dreams v1.13)